C.I.D. Moosa: Plot

-As Menon explains Baba's backstory to Moosa, including the fact that Baba's men killed one of Menon's daughters in the past, the latter arrives and shoots Menon in the arm, forcing Moosa to shoot back to drive him away.
+As Menon explains Baba's backstory to Moosa, including the fact that Baba's men killed one of Menon's daughters in the past, the latter arrives and shoots Menon in the arm, forcing Moosa to shoot him back to fend him off and save Menon.
 Realizing that Baba and the commissioner are in cahoots with each other, Moosa drives Menon to safety in his detective car with Arjun.
 Using the pursuer-repellent gadgets in his car, Moosa is able to evade the cops pursuing him.
 However, Baba and the commissioner intercept them, and as just Baba is about to finish Moosa, he uses his wits to save Menon and Arjun and shoots both Baba and the commissioner.
 With his name cleared, Moosa is declared a hero by the citizens and authorities for foiling Baba's plot.
 He and Arjun are sent to Scotland Yard for advanced professional training.
 Before leaving, Moosa bids farewell to his family, friends and associates (with even Sathyanath and Pitambaran paying their respects and waving goodbye to him).
 However, at the end, Moosa's Private jet is hijacked by the lunatic from earlier, who tied the pilot up in the rear.
 As Sahadevan screams in terror, the lunatic commences lift-off, and the jet is last seen veering wildly into the clouds after a series of barrel rolls.